-WritingA collection of poetry seeking a publisher, "In search of a new language".
+WritingThere is a collection of poetry seeking a publisher, "In Search of a Language".

 Poetry magazines:Acumen, Iota, Pennine Platform, Poetry Nottingham, New Hope International, New Spokes, New View, Scintilla, Temenos Academy Review, Weyfarers.